Don’t you want a writer who…

 My past life had me scrubbing in for surgeries, dressing pressure ulcers, and talking to surgeons, CNOs, infection preventionists, ICU directors, OR chiefs, materials managers, OTs, PTs, and SLPs – every single day.

-That means I can discuss your marketing problems at your level.
-No more explaining the basics.
+That means I can discuss your marketing problems at your level, and engage your clients in conversations relevant to their positions and their interests.

 …gets what you need?

-My work has helped a huge variety of organizations, from large academic hospitals, to nimble startups, to niche business publications, to Fortune 500 companies.
+My work has helped a huge variety of organizations, from large academic hospitals, to nimble startups, to niche business publications, to Fortune 500 manufacturers.

 Whatever project you have in mind, chances are I’ve done it before, and someone’s on record praising how I did it.